swcarpentry/sql-novice-survey/_episodes/09-create.md

 and under what conditions we should update the values.

-For example, if we made a mistake when entering the lat and long values of the last `INSERT` statement above:
+For example, if we made a mistake when entering the lat and long values of the last Site table `INSERT` statement above, we can correct it with an update:

 ~~~
 UPDATE Site SET lat = -47.87, long = -122.40 WHERE name = 'MSK-4';